 Hypotheticals is just a fancy name for “Would You Rather?”.
 Ask everyone in the car kid-friendly “would you rather” questions like “Would you rather have the ability to fly or x-ray vision?
 Why?”.
 Once your kids get the gist of it, let them ask you some questions.
 You’ll love to see their brain working and surprise each other with the answers.
 Pro tip: don’t let anyone get away with saying “neither” or “both”…you gotta choose one!

 Get there with Avail car sharing.
-Save big off traditional car rental when you borrow a car from Avail, plus you get full insurance coverage from Allstate included.
-Avail has a great selection of mid-large SUVs available, along with minivans, large sedans, and other family friendly vehicles.
+Save big off traditional car rental when you borrow a car from Avail, plus every reservation is protected by insurance from Allstate.
+Avail has a great selection of mid-large SUVs available, along with minivans, large sedans and other family friendly vehicles.
 Check out our selection and book your car today.